DS4SD/docling/docs/usage.md

 │ --table-mode                               [fast|accurate]                         The mode to use in the table structure │ │                                                                                    model.                                 │
 │                                                                                    [default: fast]                        │
+│ --artifacts-path                           PATH                                    If provided, the location of the model │ │                                                                                    artifacts.                             │ │                                                                                    [default: None]                        │
 │ --abort-on-error    --no-abort-on-error                                            If enabled, the bitmap content will be │ │                                                                                    processed using OCR.                   │ │                                                                                    [default: no-abort-on-error]           │